philterd/philter-infrastructure-as-code/aws-cloudformation/README.md

 aws cloudformation create-stack --stack-name philter --template-url s3://mtnfog-public/philter-resources/philter-vpc-load-balanced-with-redis.json
 ```

 Once the stack completes Philter will be ready to accept requests.
-There will be an Output value called PhilterEndpoint.
+There will be an Output value called `PhilterEndpoint`.
 This value is the Philter API URL.

-For example, if the value of PhilterEndpoint is https://philter2-philterlo-5lc0jo7if8g1-586151735.us-east-1.elb.amazonaws.com:8080/, then you can check Philter’s status using the command:
+For example, if the value of `PhilterEndpoint` is https://philter2-philterlo-5lc0jo7if8g1-586151735.us-east-1.elb.amazonaws.com:8080/, then you can check Philter’s status using the command:

 ```
 curl -k https://philter2-philterlo-5lc0jo7if8g1-586151735.us-east-1.elb.amazonaws.com:8080/api/status